charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] based on whether we play [[Explore]] or [[Farseek]], and whether we cut a [[Lightning Bolt]] for a 26th land.
 Half of games are simulated on the play, the other half on the draw.
 All values ±0.5%.</p>

-We also play 26 lands, rather than the tried-and-true 25. the 26th land gives us an extra few percentage points to make [[Primeval Titan]] on T3, and it's a good topdeck in games that go long.
+We also play 26 lands, rather than the tried-and-true 25.
+The 26th land gives us an extra few percentage points to make [[Primeval Titan]] on T3, and it's a good topdeck in games that go long.
 Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but our experience tells us that two slots of interaction is plenty.

 Once in a while, we steal a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but [[Lightning Bolt]] is far more likely to be useless or unnecessary.
 We're not trying to stabilize the board or deplete our opponent's resources.
 We win by doing unfair things quickly and consistently -- and [[Lightning Bolt]] doesn't help with that.